 in relation to any personal data relating to you, you consent to the use of such personal data;

-You will only be able to submit a Request for an Appointment if you have set up a User Account.
-To place the Request, you will need to provide us with the information that we request (any such information, “Request Details”), which may include the following:
+You will only be able to make a Booking for an Appointment if you have set up a User Account.
+To make the Booking, you will need to provide us with the information that we request (any such information, “Booking Details”), which may include the following:

 details of the card that you will use to pay for the Medical Services, (“Card Details”);